rphukan/hazelcast/service-broker-enterprise/README.md

 hazelcast-cloudfoundry
 =============================

-Hazelcast CloudFoundry project for creating Cloud Foundry service broker and services.
+Hazelcast CloudFoundry project for creating Cloud Foundry service broker and services on Hazelcast Enterprise.

 ## Overview
-The goal is to provide a service broker that creates Hazelcast Enterprise server instances in the form of CF service i.e. every successful completion of `cf create-service` command results in one Hazelcast server node.
-This implementation creates a default service plan that provides unlimited number of cluster instances with memory limits defined by the CF deployment only.
+The goal is to provide a service broker that creates Hazelcast {enterprise edition} server instances in the form of CF service i.e. every successful completion of `cf create-service` command results in one Hazelcast server node.

+**NOTE**: This broker requires a Hazelcast Enterprise or Enterprise HD license key to be able to successfully create service instances.
+Go to [Hazelcast website](https://hazelcast.com/) to obtain a license.

+This implementation creates a default service plan that allows creating licensed number of cluster instances  with memory limits defined by the CF deployment only.

 ## Getting Started
 Download the latest Hazelcast service broker app from here : https://github.com/hazelcast/hazelcast-cloudfoundry/releases

-Here is a sample manifest yml file for deployment :
+In the `manifest.yml`, you need to define an environement variable `LICENSE_KEY` to configure Hazelcast license key.
+Here is a sample manifest yml:

 ```
 applications: